smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 ## Project setup

 We will start with a clean slate for these challenges.
-The project on which we will be working is similar, but the code is organized in a different way.
+The project on which we will be working is similar to the codebase you worked with until now, but the code is organized in a different way.

 First, we will copy the code for the challenges of **Predict in prod** in your *project**s** directory*: `~/code/<user.github_nickname>`.